 Pediatric occupational therapy promotes motor and sensory development for functional life skills.

 Our team of therapists evaluate children in the areas of general development, fine motor skills, upper body function, vision-perception, sensory processing, hand-eye coordination, handwriting, motor planning play skills and self-care skills such as eating, dressing and bathing when appropriate.

 Occupational therapy also assesses the need for adaptive equipment or devices for positioning and seating.
 Water therapy in a warm pool is available when appropriate.

-Pediatric physical therapy helps children progress through development by addressing strength, functional movement, coordination and balance issues through exercise and age-appropriate therapeutic play.
+helps children progress through development by addressing strength, functional movement, coordination and balance issues through exercise and age-appropriate therapeutic play.
 Physical therapists work with the child’s medical team, school, community and caregivers to promote independence within their routine.

 Physical therapy interventions include assisting with functional mobility, balance activities, strengthening, stretching, posture awareness, body mechanics, pain management, water therapy and family education.
 We provide orthotic evaluation, casting and splinting when warranted, as well as assessment and training for adaptive equipment.

 Our goal is to empower children and families with techniques that focus on the child’s needs to achieve goals and encourage functional mobility.